joannakl/thisandthat/CanopyInstallation.markdown

     <img src="{{site.baseurl}}/resources/figures/canopy/initial_screen.png" name="Initil Screen" border="0px" width="300px">

+# Updateing and adding packages

 Before starting to code, we will make sure that all the Python packages are up to date and we will install some additional packages needed to produce plots and graphs.

-6. Select *Package Manager* from he above screen.
+1. Select *Package Manager* from he above screen.
 Pick *Updates* from the menu on the left hand side.
 The number next to it, indicates the number of packages that can be updated.
 Click on the *Upgrade all packages* link (shown with a blue background in the image below) and accept the list of packages to be upgraded when prompted.

     <img src="{{site.baseurl}}/resources/figures/canopy/update_packages.png" name="Update Packages" border="0px" width="400px">

-7. Don't leave the *Package Manager* just yet.
+2. Don't leave the *Package Manager* just yet.
 Pick *Available* from the menu on the left hand side.
 Use the search window (upper right corner) and search for "pyqt".
 Select the package in the list of results and click *Install* (the button on a  blue background).

 8. Now close the *Package Manager* and open the *Editor* to run the test program.